-Email our Technical Director, Grant Shao, for more information!
+Email our Technical Director for more information!

 What is it like to be a member of the Technical Staff?

 Technical members are crucial to maintaining the Glee Club’s pillars of Performance, Brotherhood, and Tradition.
-By filling the roles of Technical Director, Lights Designer, Sound Designer, Stage Manager, Props Designers, Costumes Designer, and whatever other talents and interests they bring to the Club, the men and women who make up the Technical staff improve the chorus’ Performances, strengthens the Brotherhood, and carries on the Tradition of putting on one of the highest quality shows on campus.
+By filling the roles of Technical Director, Lights Designer, Sound Designer, Stage Manager, Props Designers, Costumes Designer, and whatever other talents and interests they bring to the Club, the members who make up the Technical staff improve the chorus’ Performances, strengthens the Brotherhood, and carries on the Tradition of putting on one of the highest quality shows on campus.